ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 ambiguous or misleading locality descriptions, see [MVZ’s guidelines](http://mvz.berkeley.edu/Locality_Field_Recording.html).

+There is no "maxumum maximum certainty," and something is almost always more useful than nothing.
+Do not hesitate to provide uncertainty which encapsulates a continent or ocean if that is what the data are capable of supporting.

 Note that there is no error inherent to coordinates.
 {Dec_Lat=12,Dec_Long=34} is precisely the same point as {Dec_Lat=12.000000000000000000000000000000,Dec_Long=34.000000000000000000000000000000}.